BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Abstract

 \section{Abstract}

-In this paper, the performance of three state-of-the-art video codecs: High Efficiency Video Coding (HEVC) Test Model (HM), AOMedia Video 1 (AV1) and Versatile Video Coding Test Model (VTM), are evaluated using both objective and subjective quality assessments.
-Nine source sequences were carefully selected to offer both diversity and representativeness, and different resolution versions were encoded by all three codecs at pre-defined target bitrates.
-The compression efficiency of the three codecs are evaluated using two commonly used objective quality metrics, PSNR and VMAF.
-The subjective quality of their reconstructed content is also evaluated through psychophysical experiments.
-Furthermore, HEVC and AV1 are compared within a dynamic optimization framework (convex hull rate-distortion optimization) across resolutions with a wider bitrate, using both objective and subjective evaluations.
-Finally the computational complexities of three tested codecs are compared.
-The subjective assessments indicate that, for the tested versions there is no significant difference between AV1 and HM, while the tested VTM version shows significant enhancements.
-The selected source sequences, compressed video content and associated subjective data are available online, offering a resource for compression performance evaluation and objective video quality assessment.
+The video technology scenery has been very vivid over the past years, with novel video coding technologies introduced that promise improved compression performance over state-of-the-art technologies.
+Despite the fact that a lot of video datasets are available, representative content of the wide parameter space along with subjective evaluations of variations of encoded content from an unpartial end is required.
+In response to this requirement, this paper features a dataset, the BVI-CC.
+Three video codecs were deployed to create the variations of the encoded sequences: High Efficiency Video Coding (HEVC) Test Model (HM), AOMedia Video 1 (AV1), and Versatile Video Coding (VVC) Test Model (VTM).
+Nine source video sequences were carefully selected to offer both diversity and representativeness in the spatio-temporal domain.
+Different spatial resolution versions of the sequences were created and encoded by all three codecs at pre-defined target bit rates.
+The compression efficiency of the codecs was evaluated with commonly used objective quality metrics, and the subjective quality of their reconstructed content was also evaluated through psychophysical experiments.
+Additionally, an adaptive bit rate (convex hull rate-distortion optimization across spatial resolutions) test case was assessed using both objective and subjective evaluations.
+Finally, the computational complexities of the tested codecs were examined.
+All data have been made publicly available as part of the dataset, which can be used for coding performance evaluation and video quality metric development.